markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/belonging & welcomed.md

                        <b>Summary:</b>
         <br>

-The student reviews suggest that there is a perceived lack of inclusivity and community at the university.
-Students have reported feeling isolated, particularly if they are not part of specific social groups such as athletics, Greek life, or certain majors.
-There is a sentiment that the administration and faculty are indifferent to student needs and that the campus culture can be unwelcoming and cliquey.
-Additionally, there are concerns about discrimination and a lack of support for students with diverse political views or those who do not conform to the dominant social norms.
+The university appears to be facing challenges in fostering a sense of community and belonging among its students.
+Several students have expressed feelings of isolation and a perception that the university and its staff do not sufficiently care for their well-being.
+Issues with Greek life exclusivity, ineffective counseling services, and a lack of support from professors and administration are recurrent themes.
+The campus culture seems to be fragmented, with students feeling disconnected from one another and from the institution itself.

         <br>
         <br>